Erlemorgaine/three-journey/README.md

 _ArrayCamera_: Does multiple renders for multiple areas, shows split screens.
 _StereoCamera_: Uses 2 cameras (2 renders) that mimic eyes, you can use it for VR.
 _CubeCamera_: 6 renders, Three js uses this to make env maps.

+## Controls

+_DeviceOrientationControls_: Good for phone, you will see the camera move when your device moves.
+But, iOs stopped supporting it.

+_FlyControls_: Flying as in spaceship.

+_FirstPersonControls_: Like FlyControls, but the 'bird'/'plane' can't rotate on the z axis.

+_PointerLockControls_: I don't completely get this, but it's like navigating in an open world game.

+_TrackballControls_: Like OrbitControls, but there is no limit to the movement.

+_TransformControls_: Have nothing to do with the camera.
+You can use it to create an editor, you can move objects.

+_DragControls_: Also has nothing to do with the camera.
+You can drag objects.

+## Lights

+_AmbientLight_: Comes from all directions, so if setting only this, seems like MeshBasicMaterial

+_RectAreaLight_: Cool light

+_HemiSphereLight_: Also cool light

+_SpotLight_: Also cool light, like spotlight

+_Point_: Also cool light, comes from 1 point

+You can use light helpers (there are helpers for each light) to help you position the light.
+For spotLightHelper, you have to call helper.update() in the requestAnimationFrame.